RyanTanYiWei/AppJGraph/README.md

 5) Adjustable Node and Label Size
 6) Node Colouring function (multiple entries) - identified based on names (RegEx) of the nodes
 7) Edge Colouring function - identified based on edge list column names

-I would love to hear any suggestions for future improvements.